goction/goction/README.md

 ## Configuration

-The JSON configuration file is automatically created on first launch:
+The JSON configuration file is automatically created during installation:

-- For root: `/etc/goction/config.json`
+- Location: `/etc/goction/config.json`

-- For other users: `~/.config/goction/config.json`
+This file contains important settings such as:

+- `goctions_dir`: Directory where goctions are stored (`/etc/goction/goctions`)
+- `port`: The port number for the HTTP API and dashboard (default: 8080)
+- `log_file`: Location of the log file (`/var/log/goction/goction.log`)
+- `api_token`: The secret token for API authentication
+- `stats_file`: Location of the statistics file (`/var/log/goction/goction_stats.json`)
+- `dashboard_username`: Username for dashboard access
+- `dashboard_password`: Password for dashboard access

-You can modify this file to change settings such as the port number, log file location, API token, or dashboard credentials.
+You can modify this file to change these settings.
 To view or reset the configuration:

 ```bash
 goction config view